microsoft/PowerToys/README.md

 - Respect taskbar position when showing system tray flyout.
 (This was a hotfix for 0.67)
 - Show correct Hosts module image.
 (This was a hotfix for 0.67)

-### Documentation

-- Improve GPO docs and the layout of the disabled Experiments setting.
-Thanks [@htcfreek](https://github.com/htcfreek)!

 ### Development

 - Turned on C++ code analysis and incrementally fixing warnings.